Myles181/alx-low_level_programming/0x0F-function_pointers/README.md

-This project is about pointers to arrays
+This project is about Function pointers